Sunday, December 4, 2016

 <http://www.studylight.org/com/guz/view.cgi?book=da&chapter=010>.
 1997-2003.

 Another way of rendering Daniel 10:13 is as we find it in Young’s Literal Translation.
 Rather than saying “one of the head princes”, it reads “first of the head princes.”
 This would give the phrase “chief/head princes” a totally different perspective, and that there is one of these who is the first of such princes.
 From this perspective, then, by “chief princes”, Daniel would certainly be referring to spirit beings.
-If Daniel is, by the expression “chief princes”, referring to spirit beings, this would imply that there are a rank of spirit beings who are all “chief princes” and that Michael, the archangel, is the first of those spirit beings.
+If Daniel is, by the expression “chief princes”, referring to spirit beings, this would imply that there is a rank of spirit beings who are all “chief princes” and that Michael, the archangel, is the first of those spirit beings.
 The expression “chief princes”, however, would not necessarily classify all those spirit beings as being the same bodily glory.
-It would only designate that there are those who have been given a superior authority even though there could be various ranks within those designated as “chief princes’.
+It would only designate that some have been given a superior authority, even though there could be various ranks within those designated as "chief princes".

 John Gill wrote concerning the expression “one/first of the chief princes”: